wralex/wralex.github.io/instructions/Editing-With-Pandoc.md

       _error message, please install/re-install Pandoc and_
       _complete the above steps._</small>

-   4. <input type="checkbox" />Close the command window.
+   4. <input type="checkbox" />You may now close the command window.

 ## Create a New Repo and Populate